When you think about things that cause wrinkles, sagging and age spots, you probably blame the sun.

 But most of us don't fall into that category.
 When the cards were shuffled and dealt, we got the joker.

 All jokes aside, there are ways you can deal with aging skin.

 Protect, protect, protect.
 Sunscreen is a must—even in the winter and on cloudy days.
 The sun's UV rays are still capable of damaging your skin despite the cold, and most of these rays can also pass through clouds.
 Use an SPF of 30 or higher for best protection.
-This one is a primer and sunscreen (SPF 50) all in one.
 Learn more about How to use Sunscreen the Right Way.

 Handle with care.
 Because your skin has become more fragile, treat it that way.
 Avoid heavy scrubbing, which can irritate skin.
 With gentle cleansing, you can still remove things like pollutants, makeup and sweat, which, if left unchecked, can further irritate skin.
 You should wash your face twice a day, advises the American Academy of Dermatology.

 Stay away from harsh skin-care products.
 If they burn or sting, it means your skin is being irritated, which in turn can make it appear older.
 Keep in mind that some prescription anti-aging products may cause stinging or burning (check with your dermatologist to make sure that's OK).